 - Safety equipment or training is inadequate

 - Supervisors fail to monitor workers and their actions

-- The ship has not been properly maintained
+- The ship has not been adequately maintained

 - Navigation has not been done correctly

-Fires and explosions aboard tankers are also not uncommon and can cause serious worker injuries or deaths.
-Tankers carry liquids that are flammable, or toxic, or both.
-Injuries associated with these types of accidents include burns, smoke inhalation, toxic fumes inhalation, and even drowning from going overboard in an attempt to escape the fire.
-Workers may also die directly from an explosion.
+Fires and explosions aboard tankers are uncommon and can cause serious worker injuries or deaths.
+Tankers carry liquids that are flammable, toxic, or both.
+Injuries associated with fires and explosions include:

-Other kinds of accidents, which may occur on any kind of large ship due to equipment not working properly or poorly trained workers, include broken bones, wounds, contusions, head injuries, back injuries, repetitive stress injuries, lost limbs and amputations, falling overboard, drowning, and hypothermia.
+Other kinds of accidents, which may occur in any type of large ship due to equipment not working correctly or poorly trained workers, include broken bones, wounds, contusions, head injuries, back injuries, repetitive stress injuries, lost limbs and amputations, falling overboard, drowning, and hypothermia.